apptainer/apptainer-userdocs/environment_and_metadata.rst

 variables.

-The :ref:`metadata <sec:metadata>` of a container is information that describes the container. {Singularity} automatically records important information such as the definition file used to build a container.
-Other details such as the version of {Singularity} used are present as :ref:`labels <sec:labels>` on a container.
+The :ref:`metadata <sec:metadata>` of a container is information that describes the container. {Project} automatically records important information such as the definition file used to build a container.
+Other details such as the version of {Project} used are present as :ref:`labels <sec:labels>` on a container.
 You can also specify your own to be recorded against your container.